Understanding the Basics: What UAE Residents Need to Know

 During your stay:

 Extension possibilities: Business visas can typically be extended once for an additional 30 days.
-Your sponsor must initiate the extension process through ROP at least one week before your current visa expires.
-Extension fees match initial visa costs.
+Your sponsor must initiate the extension process through Royal Oman Police at least one week before your current visa expires.
+Extension fees are 20 OMR (approximately 190 AED), matching the initial visa costs.
+Apply before your visa expires to avoid overstay penalties.

 Frequently Asked Questions